 Design began in September, 2014 with the selected Architecture firm, Lawal Scott Erickson (LSE).
 We are very excited to be proceeding with this project.
 Construction on building improvements will begin in 2015.
 Improvements to the greater park area are planned for the following year, 2016, coinciding with CIB funding.

 At the start of design a schedule for community feedback and interaction was put together.
 This includes a “Palace Design Advisory Committee” in which members, who join through an application process, view and discuss design ideas in a small group setting with the design team.
 Design Advisory Committee members are asked to help communicate questions and concerns with the community.
-The community engagement schedule also includes two design open houses: October 28th, 2014 and January 13th, 2015.
+The community engagement schedule also includes two design open houses.
 The open house meetings are a great way for a large group of interested community members to see design progress and communicate concerns, ideas and questions with the design team.

 The first meeting of

 the Palace Design Advisory Committee occurred on September 30th.

 Among the discussion topics were ideas, goals, and hopes for the project by committee

 members and the design team.
 The design team also presented progress to date on